ANCEI | CRYPTOCURRENCY TAXATION IN ANDORRA

 The exit tax is a tax or levy that affects those Spanish residents who (fulfilling a series of requirements) decide to transfer their tax residence to a country that does not belong to the European Union (such as Andorra) or to the European Economic Area.
 This tax especially affects large estates.
 For example, those who own shares in companies valued at more than € 1,000,000 or a portfolio of shares of more than € 4,000,000 must pay the exit tax.
 Which can lead us to the following approach: if cryptocurrencies in Spain must be taxed as shares, should I pay the exit tax if I have more than a million in crypto assets?
 NO. Although cryptocurrencies must be taxed as shares, because they are not subject to a specific regulation, cryptocurrencies are not shares and, therefore, you will not have to pay the exit tax for their possession.
 Which greatly facilitates your residence transfer to a country like Andorra.

-CRYPTOCURRENCY AT 0% IN ANDORRA
+CRYPTOCURRENCY TAXES IN ANDORRA

 IN ANDORRA